laplizard/wordpress-selfservice/README.md

 Firstly , in WPSS there are two ways in which WP gets installed:

 1. WP Admin (including WPSS plugin) is installed by the state file:
-/srv/wordpress-selfservice/saltstack/salt/selfservice/master.sls
+/srv/wordpress-selfservice/saltstack/salt/selfservice/master.sls (AKA selfservice.master.sls)

-2. WP instances for individuals (including a selection of plugins controlled by state file templates) are installed by the state file: /srv/wordpress-selfservice/saltstack/salt/selfservice/sites/wordpress.sls
+2. WP instances for individuals (including a selection of plugins controlled by state file templates) are installed by the state file: /srv/wordpress-selfservice/saltstack/salt/selfservice/sites/wordpress.sls (AKA selfservice.sites.wordpress.sls)

+Salt stuff:
+Master and one minion are on the same machine.
+Both master.conf and minion-local-dev.conf have the same fileroots:
+/srv/wordpress-selfservice/saltstack/salt-local
+/srv/wordpress-selfservice/saltstack/salt

+The only difference between the two conf files is that the master.conf has reactor scripts specified to handle 'selfservice/www' salt events.

+At runtime Salt looks in the above fileroots for a top.sls, finding it in /srv/wordpress-selfservice/saltstack/salt-local.

+The top.sls tells a minion called 'dev' to load the git formulas (loaded by the Vagrant file) for installing apache, mysql and php.

+Then top.sls goes to the states: selfservice.vhosts.standard.sls (which does some stuff about setting up Apache hosts...needs expanding) selfservice.master.sls (which installs the main admin copy of WP in the web root, with the WPSS plugin installed) selfservice.sites.wordpress.sls (which does nothing on first time called, because no sites in salt pillar.
+When all is refreshed, after a new WP instance is created, then this is the bit that installs WP and any required plugins, via the templates).

 Clicking 'Publish', 'Update' or 'Move to trash'. on the WP admin installation, websites post type page (should!) update the taxonomy status for the created post.
 This indicates which template radio-button has been selected (if not selected, then this is set to the 'vanilla' template, with no plugins installed).

+How it should work:
-The plugin fires off an (empty event) that is interpreted by a Salt Reactor script, causing the wordpress.sls to handle this as required.
+The plugin fires off an event (‘selfservice/www’) that is interpreted by a Salt Reactor script, eventually causing wordpress.sls to handle this as required.

-If a post has the status publish (and it hasn't already been setup), then a new instance of WP is installed.
+If a post has the status 'publish' (and it hasn't already been setup), then a new instance of WP is installed.
 The post's template name is used to include salt templates, which will in turn copy the appropropriate plugins into the new WP instance (and activate them using WP CLI).

+The chain of events that happen when 'publish' is clicked: selfservice.php (wpss_on_save_post() > selfservice.php (wpss_send_event( ) ) > fires event salt-call event.send ‘the event name is ‘selfservice/www’ with a payload of site ‘instance’ and site ‘status'.
+Note: payload is NOT urrently used > because master.conf includes a ‘reactor’ section specifying how  Salt should respond to 'selfservice/www' events, it triggers the running of 2 scripts > script (1): refresh_pillar.sls (causes pillar data to refresh and master.conf to reload) > wpss_get_pillar.php > wpssmanager.php (get_pillar() - which uses WPQuery to get  'wpss_site' posts and add them to the pillar data).
+THEN...script (2) selfservice-update.sls (which includes the Salt states selfservice.vhosts.standard and selfservice.sites.wordpress - the latter installs the new instance of WP- it goes through all ‘sites’ in the pillar data, but only adds an instance if not already present.

-In wordpress.sls it will looks a bit like this:
+In wordpress.sls, the template selection bit looks a something like this:

 {% for htmldir,site in salt['pillar.get']('selfservice:sites', {}).items() %}
 {% if site.get('type','') == 'wordpress' %}